Mr. Resetti: Outside Animal Crossing

-In the Animal Crossing film, Mr. Resetti appears a number of times to remind characters about following the rules of the Animal Village.
+In the Animal Crossing film, Mr. Resetti appears a number of times as a handyman and reminds characters about following the rules of the Animal Village and scolds those who do bad.

 Mr. Resetti has made several minor appearances in the Super Smash Bros. series of video games, including as a collectible trophy in all games beginning with Super Smash Bros.
 Melee, as an assist trophy in Super Smash Bros.
 Brawl, and as a background character on the Animal Crossing themed stages in Super Smash Bros. for Wii U. In Brawl, his assist trophy summons him onto the stage to yell at the fighters, causing his lengthy text box to obscure a large portion of the screen.

 In Mario Kart 8, Mr. Resetti makes an appearance on the Animal Crossing race course included within the game's second downloadable content pack.
 On this course, he erratically pops up from the ground during the race, forcing players to avoid crashing into him.
+Additionally, the Mr. Resetti amiibo figurine can be utilised to unlock the Animal Crossing costume for the Miis.
 In Monster Hunter 4 Ultimate Mr. Resetti is a craftable character as a costume for the player's Palico in-game as part of the June DLC pack.